Pontarddulais: Media and culture

 Pontarddulais hosts many cultural events throughout the year, including Pontarddulais and Hendy carnival, which makes its way from Hendy Industrial Estate to Coed Bach Park in Pontarddulais on the last Saturday of June.
 Also held in the town is Pontarddulais Show, an agricultural show held on August Bank Holiday, and the Classic Car and Motor Show, held in September, both of which take place at Pontarddulais Agricultural Show Ground.

 Pontarddulais is home to Côr Meibion Pontarddulais or Pontarddulais Male Choir, the most successful competitive choir in Wales, having won the main choir prize at the Welsh National Eisteddfod a record 15 times and the International Eisteddfod prize on two occasions.
 The choir also performed choral parts in the Pink Floyd film The Wall. and recorded with Roger Waters on his hit single "The Tide is Turning".

+Local radio stations covering Pontraddulais include Hits Radio South Wales, its sister station Greatest Hits Radio South Wales, Swansea Bay Radio, Heart South Wales and Nation Radio Wales.

 Pontarddulais is also home to Pontardulais Town Band.
 The band has many national and local accolades, and is one of the oldest town brass bands in Wales.
 The band continues to support local events, such as the Hendy and Pontarddulais carnival, and Remembrance Day Parades.
 Pontardulais Town Band won the Championship Section at the South East Wales Brass Band Association contest on 21 November 2009, held in the Blaenavon Workingmen's Hall.
 It was the first time for over 50 years that the Pontardulais Town Band has won a Class A or championship contest in Wales.
 The last time the band was ranked Class A was in 1958 when they represented Wales at the National Finals playing Variations on a Shining River, arranged by Frank Wright.
 The band finished the year joint runners-up in the championship section for the 2009 competitive year.
 In March 2010 the band competed in the Welsh Regional Championships in the Brangwyn Hall in Swansea and they attained 1st place in the first section resulting in them qualifying for the National Brass Band Championships of Great Britain.
 The band's current musical director is Paul Jenkins.

 Some well-known literary figures have associations with Pontarddulais, including Edward Thomas and Dylan Thomas, who had several aunts and uncles in the town.
 It has been suggested that Dylan based part of his filmscript, Rebecca's Daughters, on the riots in the Bont.
 His lifelong friend, Wynford Vaughan Thomas, was the grandson of Daniel Lewis, one of the Rebecca leaders.

 In 2014, the town was rated one of the most attractive postcode areas to live in Wales.

-Welsh Language
+Welsh language

 According to the 2011 census, 31.6% of the community of Pontarddulais stated that they could speak Welsh.
 The Welsh Language Society Cymdeithas yr Iaith was established in Pontarddulais on 4 August 1962 and a commemorative plaque unveiled in 2013.